Evaluating Correctness and Faithfulness of Instruction-Following Models for Question Answering: Experimental Setup

-\paragraph{GPT-3.5} We use the \textit{turbo} version of GPT-3.5\footnote{\href{https://openai.com/blog/introducing-chatgpt-and-whisper-apis}{openai.com/blog/introducing-chatgpt-and-whisper-apis}} which is described\footnote{\href{https://openai.com/blog/chatgpt}{openai.com/blog/chatgpt}} as a sibling to the InstructGPT model \cite{ouyang2022instructgpt}.
-The model's training incorporates user data submitted to the OpenAI API as well as expert annotations, however, the exact distribution of training tasks and datasets is not publicly available.
+\textbf{GPT-3.5} We use the \textit{turbo} version of GPT-3.5\footnote{\href{https://openai.com/blog/introducing-chatgpt-and-whisper-apis}{openai.com/blog/introducing-chatgpt-and-whisper-apis}} described as a sibling to the InstructGPT model \cite{ouyang2022instructgpt}.
+It is trained with user data from the OpenAI API and expert annotations, however, the exact distribution of training tasks and datasets is not publicly available.